Balseayed/IT-Infrastructure-Labs/Windows-Server/IT-Delegation-and-Access-Control/README.md

 | `GG_IT_Workstation_LocalAdmins` | Local admin access on regular workstations                            |
 | `GG_IT_Workstation_RDP`         | Used to separate Remote Desktop access for workstation support        |

-Using groups makes the access model easier to manage, review, and audit.

 ---

 ## RSAT / ADUC Management from IT Workstation

-AD administration was tested from an IT workstation using RSAT / Active Directory Users and Computers.
+I used RSAT / Active Directory Users and Computers from an IT workstation instead of logging directly into the Domain Controller.

 The IT workstation used in this lab was: